FuelLabs/fuel-indexer/examples/fuel-explorer/README.md

 ### Spin up containers

-Spin up containers for the Postgres indexer service backend, the indexer service.
+Spin up containers for the Postgres database server and the indexer service.

 > IMPORTANT: If you're on a platform using Apple Silicon, you will have to build your image locally, rather than pulling an image from the image registry.
 We have [an open issue](https://github.com/FuelLabs/fuel-indexer/issues/578) to add support for ARM Arch64 images.
 >